operasoftware/devopera/src/articles/_posts/2013-09-06-mutation-observers-tutorial.md

 ### Filtering which attributes are observed

 We can limit the which attributes we’d like to observe by adding the `attributeFilter` property to our options (Figure 7).
-The value of `attributeFilter` must be a comma-separated list of attributes to track, enclosed in square brackets (`[` and `]`).
+The value of `attributeFilter` must be an array of attributes to track.

 <figure block="figure" id="figure-7">
 <div markdown="block">